If you're a trader in the U.S., I take my hat off to you: you're in the right location. If, like me, you're a trader in London, you have my pity.

 At the time of writing this article, the market cap of the S&P 500 index is approximately $23tln, compared to $13tln for the STOXX 600.
 And yet, trading hours in the U.S. are 6.5 hours a day (starting at 9.30am and ending at 4pm), whereas trading hours in Europe are typically 8.5 hours a day (starting at 8am and ending at 4.30pm).

-It's not just unfair, it's also nonsensical.
+It makes no sense.
 The U.S. is the market bellwether.
 Many traders and algorithms struggle to find volumes late morning and late afternoon for small and mid-cap names (and even some large cap names).
 The only event that makes volumes pick up again is when the U.S. markets open.

-If Europe reduced its trading hours, volumes and activity would surely pick up.
+If Europe reduced its trading hours, volumes and activity would pick up.
 This would benefit investors: stock spreads would be reduced and it would be easier to build a position.
 No matter how smart the algorithms and how many trading venues exist, if trading hours are stretched out too much, volumes go down and spreads widen.

 Robert Jones is a pseudonym